svj-aventador/xrpl-dev-portal/content/tutorials/manage-account-settings/offline-account-setup.md

 ### {{n.next()}}.
 Fund the new address

-From an online machine, send enough XRP to the **account address** you noted in step 1.
+From an online machine, send enough SGY to the **account address** you noted in step 1.
 For more information, see [Creating Accounts](accounts.html#creating-accounts).

-**Tip:** For testing purposes, you can use the [Testnet Faucet](xrp-testnet-faucet.html) to get a new account with Test XRP, then use that account to fund the address you generated offline.
+**Tip:** For testing purposes, you can use the [Testnet Faucet](xrp-testnet-faucet.html) to get a new account with Test SGY, then use that account to fund the address you generated offline.